-The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) created a new 10-percent individual income tax rate bracket, reduced marginal income tax rates for individuals, doubled the child credit and extended its refundability, reduced marriage penalties, eliminated the phase-out of personal exemptions and the limitation on certain itemized deductions for higher-income taxpayers, provided additional incentives for education, increased IRA and pension incentives, provided relief from the alternative minimum tax (AMT), eliminated the estate and generation-skipping transfer taxes, and modified the gift tax.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) created a new 10-percent individual income tax rate bracket, reduced marginal income tax rates for individuals, doubled the child credit and extended its refundability, reduced marriage penalties, eliminated the phase-out of personal exemptions and the limitation on certain itemized deductions for higher-income taxpayers, provided additional incentives for education, increased Individual Retirement Account and pension incentives, eliminated the estate and generation-skipping transfer taxes, and modified the gift tax.
 These and several other provisions of EGTRRA sunset on December 31, 2010.

 The Jobs and Growth Tax Relief Reconciliation Act of 2003 (JGTRRA) increased the amount of qualifying property that can be expensed in the year of purchase rather than being depreciated and lowered the tax rates on qualifying dividends and on capital gains.
-The liberalized expensing provision, as extended by the Tax Increase Prevention and Reconciliation Act of 2005 (TIPRA), sunsets on December 31, 2009.
-The dividend and capital gains provisions, as extended by TIPRA, sunset on December 31, 2010.
+The provisions were extended by the Tax Increase Prevention and Reconciliation Act of 2005 (TIPRA).
+The liberalized expensing provision was further extended by the Small Business and Work Opportunity Tax Act of 2007 (SBWOTA), which also increased the amount that may be expensed in a single taxable year.
+These provisions sunset on December 31, 2010.

-The tax relief and incentives to work, save, and invest provided by EGTRRA and JGTRRA are essential to the long-run performance of the economy.
-All taxpayers should have the certainty of knowing that the provisions of EGTRRA will extend beyond 2010.
+The tax relief and incentives to work, save, and invest provided by EGTRRA and JGTRRA, and expanded by SBWOTA, are essential to the long-run performance of the economy.
+All taxpayers should have the certainty of knowing that these provisions will extend beyond 2010.
 Taxpayers plan for periods far beyond the scheduled sunset dates of the EGTRRA and JGTRRA provisions when saving for their children's education, undertaking new business ventures, planning for retirement, and planning future contributions to charity and bequests for their children.
-Taxpayers require the certainty that can be provided today by permanently extending the provisions of EGTRRA and JGTRRA.
 Permanent extension of the provisions is essential for promoting growth and higher levels of income in the future.

-The provisions of JGTRRA that sunset on December 31, 2009 and December 31, 2010 (as extended) would be permanently extended.
 The provisions of EGTRRA that sunset on December 31, 2010 would be permanently extended.
+The provisions of JGTRRA that sunset on December 31, 2010 (as expanded and extended) would be permanently extended.

-Fiscal Years 2007 2008 2009 2010 2011 2012 2008-2012 2008-2017 (\$ in millions) 188 -690 -1,595 -13,789 -146,193 -224,918 -387,185 -1,696,789
+- Fiscal Years 2008 2009 2010 2011 2012 2013 2009-2013 2009-2018 (\$ in millions) -422 -2,077 -13,095 -158,453 -236,584 -255,388 -665,597 -2,185,294

-1 The estimate includes both receipts and outlay effects.
-The outlay effect is \$79,618 million for 2008-2017.
+The estimate includes both receipts and outlay effects.
+The outlay effect is \$108,524 million for 2009-2018.